luowillson/Bragg-Grating-Simulation/README.md

 # Bragg-Grating-Simulation
-Graphs the transmittance and reflectance spectra of a bragg grating.
-You can either analyze it through width or index numbers with apodization as well.
+Uses the transfer matrix method to simulate the reflectance and transmittance of a Bragg grating.
+The simulation can be done using index profile or width profile.
+Apodization as well as propagation loss are also considered.
+A couple other functions are also included to graph various index measurements.